Tool development using the Tool Maker

 Note

-The Data button allows you to select uploaded sessions in your project as inputs. a pop-up window will appear.
+The Data button allows you to select uploaded sessions in your project as inputs.
+A pop-up window will appear.
 You may select one or multiple sessions as input.

 The Analysis button allows you to select a finished analysis in your project as inputs.
 To enable this,

-and add the tool codes from the tools you want your current
+add the argument tool_codes_set_as_input and add the tool codes from the tools you want your current

 tool to get their inputs from.